2,100 (Seats 274)

 Hartsdown Road is quite a small ground, with only one permanent structure at one end.
 This is partly due to the fact that over ten years ago, some of the ground (including the Main Stand and terracing) was demolished in preparation for the building of new structures.
 However the new stands failed to materialise (although the Club still have ambitions that at some point that they will, resulting in a modern 5,000 capacity stadium) and so in the meantime we are left with of a bit of 'make-shift' basic ground.

 At the Hartsdown Road End is the only structure remaining from the old ground.
 This is quite unusual looking, as although it has a few steps of open terrace at the front, behind it has an enclosed small covered terrace, which is sandwiched between the Clubhouse bar and other club buildings, including the Club Shop.
 There are some supporting pillars running across the front of this small terrace, which could impede your view, but at least it does offer some cover.
 One one side of the ground are a couple of temporary stands.
-They are situated either side of the half way and are all seated and covered.
-However they are quite small being only four rows high.
-The opposite side is dominated by four portacabin type structures that are located in the middle with some flat standing areas on either side.
+They have situated either side of the half way and are all seated and covered.
+However, they are quite small being only four rows high.
+The opposite side is dominated by four rectangular portable type structures that are located in the middle with some flat standing areas on either side.
 These contain the team dressing rooms and the team dugouts are located out front.
-The remaining Tivoli Park End (known locally as the 'Coffin End') has a small temporary seated stand that has around 250 seats.
-It is comprised of six rows, runs for a around a third of the width of the pitch and is situated right behind the goal.
-There are some flat standing areas to either side of the seated stand, but there is no cover.
+The remaining Tivoli Park End (known locally as the 'Coffin End'), has a very small covered terrace that is located directly behind the goal.
+To either side of this small temporary structure are flat standing areas that are uncovered.
 The stadium is completed by a set of four modern floodlights.

-Most matches at Hartsdown Park are not segregated, however if segregation is put in force then away fans are allocated the Tivoli Park End.
-This area is a mixture of seating and flat standing areas.
-It is also open to the elements so hope it doesn't rain.
+Most matches at Hartsdown Park are not segregated, however, if segregation is put in force then away fans are allocated the Tivoli Park End.
+This has a very small covered terrace which is only around six rows high, with flat open standing areas to either side.
 If demand requires it then in addition part of the Main Stand can be given over to visiting supporters.
-Although only four rows of seats, this area at least does have some cover.
 A mobile catering unit is brought in for these bigger games for away fans to use.
 If segregation is not in force then you can access the club catering which sells; Cheeseburgers (£3.20), Burgers (£3), Hot Dogs (£3), Pies (£2.70) and Chips (£1.70).
 The Club also offer a meal deal of either Burger or Hot Dog or Pie, with chips and a hot or cold drink for £5.
 The ground is located on the edge of the park, so there is plenty of greenery and trees surrounding it.
 However it is quite an elevated position, so make sure you wrap up in winter as that sea breeze can go right through you.

 There is a Clubhouse bar at the ground that admits visiting supporters.
 It is also shows televised sports.
 Otherwise Margate Town Centre is around a 15 minute walk away, where there are plenty of pubs to be found.
-On Marine Terrace there is a Wetherspoons pub called the Mechanical Engine.
-Whilst if you also like your real ale then the Northern Belle pub on Mansion Street has been listed in the CAMRA Good Beer Guide for a number of years now.
-Also of note is the Lifeboat pub on Market Street, which also has a wide range of real ales and ciders.
+On Marine Terrace, there is a Wetherspoons pub called the Mechanical Elephant.
+If you have a bit of time on your hands and like your real ale, then almost at the end of the harbour wall is the aptly name Harbour Arms micropubs.
+Along the seafront is the Two Halves micropub.
+Also of note is the Lifeboat pub on Market Street, which also has a wide range of real ales and ciders as well as the Northern Belle pub on Mansion Street.

 From Junction 2 of the M25 take the A2 and then the M2 towards Dover.
 On reaching the end of the M2 take the A299 towards Margate.